Planning a trip to New York City, with teens, is no easy feat.

 This is a great place to begin your exploration of the city because it allows you to get a quick glimpse of Times Square.
 Though it’s most impressive at night, it’s neat to see during the day so you can compare the two scenes.

 From the subway, we walked a few short blocks to the New York City Public Library.
 We couldn’t resist taking pictures with the lions, Patience and Fortitude that flank the front steps.
-Be patient, it appears that it’s a pretty popular spot for photographers.
-While we would have loved to have explored the library, it was actually closed because our visit coincided with a holiday.
+Keep in mind it’s a pretty popular spot for photographers.

 From the library, we headed north on 5th Avenue to St. Patrick’s Cathedral.
 Fifth Avenue is a shopper’s paradise.
 You’ll find stores for the kids like Build-a-Bear and the American Girl Store, souvenir shops and the famous Saks Fifth Avenue flagship store.

 If you have time this would be a great time to visit nearby Rockefeller Center.

 From the cathedral, we backtracked a few blocks because my daughter and I really wanted to catch the subway at Grand Central Station.
 The building is beautiful and not to be missed.